jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Combine the solution_s elements/Edit the index_jigx file.md

 ### Add jigs to the index.jigx file

 1. Click on the `index.jigx` file.
 Under `tabs:` **remove** the `jigId: new-customer`, and the `jigId: list-customer`.
 Now **add** the `jigId: composite`.
-2. Your index.jigx file should resemble the code below.&#x20;
+2. Your index.jigx file should resemble the code below.

 :::CodeblockTabs
 index.jigx